duncombe/wikis/Final Report Draft.md

 * Plot time series data, current rose, annual max values per station
 * Plot observation stations on a map

+### Scenario 2G:  Comparison of Observed and Modeled Current Data

+####Guiding Question
+Can we compare observed and modeled current speeds at stations located within a bounding box?

+#### Methodology
+*  Define temporal and spatial bounds of interest, as well as parameters of interest
+* Search for available service endpoints in the NGDC CSW catalog meeting search criteria
+* Extract OPeNDAP data endpoints from model datasets and SOS endpoints from observational datasets
+* Obtain observation data sets from stations within the spatial boundaries
+* Using DAP (model) endpoints find all available models data sets that fall in the area of interest, for the specified time range, and extract a model grid cell closest to all the given station locations
+* Plot observation stations on a map (red marker for model grid points)
+* Plot modeled and observed time series current data on same axes for comparison

 ###Scenario 2F:  U.S. Integrated Coastal Flooding Information System

 ####Guiding Question